Beginner’s Guide#

 Ask around your local ham club or on a local net.

 For these devices, line of sight is REALLY line of sight; they don’t do trees well at all.
-There are a number of on-line LOS calculators, ranging from simple to use to really complex.
+There are a number of online LOS calculators, ranging from simple to use to really complex.
 A simple one is at https://heywhatsthat.com.
 By entering your location, expected elevation of your node, and naming it, the site will generate a coverage plot for you.
 You can do this for your QTH and/or any existing local nodes.
 (See the Network Design Guide for other tools.)

-Alternative to RF network access#
+Alternative to RF access#

 If after doing your research you find that you don’t have any RF path to the network, don’t despair; there is an alternative.
 The nodes have the capability of ‘tunneling’ over the Internet to another node.
 While this isn’t a radio connection, it will let you get on the network until such time as the network has grown into your area.